Independence Day in Haiti

 Independence Day is a public holiday that’s observed in Haiti on the 1st of January every year.
 Even though this day is also celebrated as New Year’s Day by the vast majority of Haitians, people still observe this holiday as a remembrance of Haiti declaring its independence from France in 1804.

-The History of Independence Day In Haiti
+The History of Independence Day in Haiti

-During the 16th century, the French settled Hispaniola and the French colony of Saint-Domingue had been established by the middle of the 16th century.
+During the 16th century, the French settled Hispaniola, and the French colony of Saint-Domingue had been established by the middle of the 16th century.
 The island was used for sugarcane plantations that were worked by enslaved Africans.

-Observing Independence Day In Haiti
+Observing Independence Day in Haiti

 This holiday is celebrated by people all over Haiti.
-There’s an annual Independence Day parade in Port-au-Prince, speeches given by politicians, and people enjoying a traditional New Year’s soup that’s made from squash.
+There’s an annual Independence Day parade in Port-au-Prince, speeches given by politicians, and people enjoying a traditional New Year’s soup made from squash.
 There’s also a fireworks display that many people take the time to watch as well.